cdsap/InfoKotlinProcess/README.md

 # Info Kotlin Process Plugin
 Includes information about Kotlin processes in the Build Scans or in the build output.
-The plugin is compatible with configuration cache
+The plugin is compatible with configuration cache.

 ## Usage
 #### Kotlin